andrewblevins/community-archive-rap-battle/README.md

 ## TODO

-- [ ] The raps are currently super skewed towards most recent topics because we're just grabbing 100 tweets.
+- [ ] The raps are currently super skewed towards most recent topics because we're just grabbing 500 tweets (and that might include top level tweets and replies?
+I'm not sure).
 I think we can grab and send way more tweets and the app should be roughly as fast.
+Or we can grab top tweets rather than most recent tweets.
 We should just have a character limit for the text we send to Claude.
 - [ ] Find way to connect more directly with Suno (no API but unofficial one here: https://github.com/gcui-art/suno-api?tab=readme-ov-file)
 - [ ] Ability to search through dropdown menus more easily
 - [ ] Cool loading graphics while generating is happening